JiajunFanJJ/CPS/README.md

 Summary：

 It is a game by using facial recognition technology.
 When a player stand in front of the camera, and the camera recognize the face for 3 seconds, the game would start.
 There are kinds of face patterns, and when the player's face matches with one of face patterns, the player would get scores.
-If the player gets the highest socre, there would be a animation based on the player's face to celebrate.
+If the score gets over 100, there would be a animation based on the player's face to celebrate.

 ***